SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 5. Enter the required information in the **Details** and **Languages** tabs:

     * Select **Direction** (outgoing or incoming)
-    * Choose where to store document created by this template: set **Document stored in** to either  "Google" or "Microsoft 365".
+    * Choose where to store document created by this template: set **Document stored in** to either  "Google" or "Office365".
     * Enter a value in the **Our reference (default)** field using [template variables][1].
 For example `auth` for the sender’s first and last names.
     * Optionally, enter a description.